 Learning to be mindful of our inner world has been emphasized in spiritual practice throughout the ages as a key step towards gaining self-knowledge, and as something essential for spiritual development and happiness.
 For example, in the Corpus Hermeticum it is explained that ignorance of our internal states allows us to be tormented by the likes of sorrow, greed, envy and anger.

 In The Awakening of Perception, Belsebuub explains self-observation by saying:

 “For spiritual change, we need to see and understand ourselves.
 What sees is consciousness, it is what perceives, and is essentially what we are.
 To understand ourselves we need to look within and study how we think and feel, and doing that is called self-observation.”

 Self-observation provides the means to understand negative or harmful thoughts and emotions and to experience higher states of consciousness.
 This provides a solid foundation for spiritual change and is said to pave the way towards spiritual growth.

 Mark Pritchard (Belsebuub) has been writing about and demonstrating techniques for self-discovery for over twenty five years, in Europe, Australia and the United States.

 For over ten years Belsebuub ran a popular self-knowledge course, which people could participate in free of charge both online and in person.
-This course was a practical guide to self-discovery, the contents of which formed the basis of the popular book The Peace of the Spirit Within, which was later revised, updated, and released as Self-Knowledge for Spiritual Awakening.
+This course was a practical guide to self-discovery, the contents of which formed the basis of the popular book The Peace of the Spirit Within, which was later revised, updated, and released as Searching Within.